If you have concerns about any of the following, help is available.

 While it cannot change someone's attractions, therapy can help many minor-attracted people overcome mental health issues caused by the stigma surrounding their attractions.
 A small number of MAPs seek therapy due to concern about their ability to refrain from acting on their attractions.

-Certain groups of minor-attracted people and their supporters may benefit more from resources specifically created for them.
+Certain groups of minor-attracted people and their supporters may benefit more from resources intended specifically for them.
 We maintain lists of these resources so that everyone can find support that is helpful for them.
 Not all of the resources on these lists will be designed for MAPs, but we try to ensure they are all MAP-friendly.